OxiAction/Lucid-Engine/README.md

 * we should switch to SVG for smooth graphics when dynamically scaling - e.g. using [[this]](https://opengameart.org/content/free-platformer-game-tileset) as a base tileset

-## Coding Conventions for this Project
+## Code Details
 This project is being developed with Sublime Text 3, a powerful editor.

-If you want to work on the code of the project, you should:
+Tips (in case you want to work on the project):

+* for notifications / messaging we use the [[Publish–subscribe pattern]](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
 * use the official [[JSDoc]](http://usejsdoc.org/) documentation guidelines
 * install [[DoxyDoxygen]](https://github.com/20Tauri/DoxyDoxygen), which makes documentation in Sublime Text 3 easy and continuous
 * use the following Sublime Text 3 snippet, to create your own Engine2D plugins: